truonghuy/capir/README.md

 ### CAPIR (Collaborative Action Planning with Intention Recognition)

 This project includes codes to create simple collaborative games.

+**Acknowledgments:** This project was funded by the Singapore-MIT GAMBIT Game Lab.

-This code repository includes:
+The repository includes:
 * CAPIRSolver: C++ codes used to compute behavior policies.
 * Unity codes: The game codes
 * Compiled game executables: Mac OS X and Win32